White coat ceremony: History

-WCCs originated in University of Chicago's Pritzker School of Medicine in 1989, but the first full-fledged ceremony was at the Columbia University’s Vagelos College of Physicians and Surgeons in 1993.
-In 1993, Dr. Arnold P. Gold, a teacher and pediatric neurologist, created the first full-fledged WCC at Columbia University College of Physicians and Surgeons.
+The white coat ceremony first started by the Pritzker School of Medicine of the University of Chicago in 1989, and became a full-fledged ceremony at the College of Physicians and Surgeons of Columbia University in 1993.
+In 1993, Arnold P. Gold, a teacher and pediatric neurologist, created the first full-fledged WCC at Columbia University College of Physicians and Surgeons.
 Before this ceremony, medical students typically received the Hippocratic Oath for the first time at commencement.
 This ceremony marks a change in tradition, introducing students to the Oath before starting their first year of study.
 This was intended to provide students with well-defined guidelines regarding the expectations and responsibilities appropriate for the medical profession prior to their first day of class.
 Since its conception at Columbia, the WCC has spread rapidly to schools of medicine, dentistry, pharmacy, osteopathic medicine, optometry, and nursing worldwide.

 Since starting in the US, several medical schools in countries outside of the United States (such as Iran, Israel, Canada, Dominican Republic, Brazil and Poland) have also started holding WCCs.
 The ceremony is no longer limited to medical students; starting in 1995, US pharmacy schools started holding WCCs, with the difference that most pharmacy students receive their coats at the end of their first academic year.
 In 2003 a survey found that the majority of US pharmacy schools hold WCCs.
 An Arnold P. Gold Foundation-sponsored version of the WCC, or a similar rite of passage, is currently used by 97 percent of Association of American Medical Colleges (AAMC)-accredited schools of medicine in the United States, and takes place at medical and osteopathic schools in 13 other countries.

 In December 2006 the first white coat ceremony was held by Fatima Jinnah Dental College (FJDC), in Karachi, Pakistan.

 In October 2008 the white coat ceremony was held at the VU University Medical Center Amsterdam, it was the first ceremony held in The Netherlands.
 In 2011 Erasmus Medical Center in Rotterdam also participated in holding the ceremony at their medical faculty.

+On January 23, 2009, the White Coat Ceremony was held for the first time in Latvia, Rīga Stradiņš University(RSU) Faculty of Dentistry, becoming the first higher education institution among the Baltic States to organize this celebration.